 Must be able to differentiate corneal ulcer from abrasion

-- Corneal ulcers usually represent an infection deeper in the cornea by bacteria, viruses, or fungi as a result of breakdown in the protective epithelial barrier
+- Corneal ulcers usually represent an infection deeper in the cornea by bacteria, viruses, or fungi as a result of a breakdown in the protective epithelial barrier

-- Risk factor for contact lense wearers!
+- Risk factor for contact lens wearers!